-Across the board, AMD and Nvidia graphics cards both cost about the same relative to its respective performance benchmarks.
-Our pick of the best graphics card overall, the GTX 1060, is exactly the same price as the AMD Radeon RX 580, and in the budget space, the RX 560 can be found for the same price as the GTX 1050.
+Among basically every sector of the market Nvidia and AMd graphics cards cost about the same when you take price-to-performance in mind.
+The best graphics card overall, the GTX 1060, is identical in price to the AMD Radeon RX 580, and for budget cards, the RX 560 is the exact same price as a GTX 1050.

-Ultimately, who has the better price is more dependent on where you can find a heavy discount.
+At the end of the day, the better price is going to depend on where you’re lucky enough to find a discount.
 However, because of the boom in popularity of cryptocurrencies, the discounts are going to be few and far between, even if Nvidia says it wants to get more cards in the hands of gamers.

 When you’re trying to build a PC that’s more powerful than your arch-enemy’s, buying a graphics card isn’t a matter of price but performance.
 Packing the best performance for the lowest cost is the arguably the most pertinent factor in driving GPU sales.

 It used to be that AMD fans praised the Red Team for being the clear champions of value, but these days it’s not so simple.
 Due to cryptocurrency and its effect on the GPU market, right now Nvidia are the clear winners when it comes to price-to-performance ratio.
 And as further proof that Nvidia is killing the game right now: AMD hasn’t even produced a true contender to the GTX 1080Ti.